EddieAmaitum/BrainStation_capstone_project/README.md

 ### 1.5 Solution approach
 * `Set up the working environment`: I use poetry, conda, VSCode, Git/GitHub as development tools.
 * `Data preparation`:
+   * Find this in notebooks 01 - 05.
-  * I will load raw data from the website, analyze, then transform it for model building using various models.
+   * First I fetch raw data from the website and validate.
+   * I then analyze the validated data, transform it into time series data and finally tabular data for model building.
+* `Model training`:
+   * Find this in notebooks 06 - 10.
+   * I split the data into train and test sets.
+   * I start with building baseline models followed by more robust models.
-* `Model training`: I will build baseline models, evaluate their perfomance then iterate to obtain the best performing model.
+   * I evaluated model perfomance using Mean Absolute Error(MAE), and iterated to obtain the best performing model.
-* `Model operationalization (MLops)`: I hope to build pipelines to deploy the working model.
+* `Model operationalization (MLops)`:
-* `Deploy models` : I hope to build a UI for aundiences to interact with the project.
+   *  I'm continously working to deploy the model as a batch scoring service.
+   *  Find this in notebooks 11+, this is an on going proccess.
+   *  Here I use [Hopsworks](https://docs.hopsworks.ai/3.5/) as a feature store.
+   *  I use github actions to automate model runs.
+   * `For model deploment I use [Streamlit](https://streamlit.io/) to build a UI.
+PS- This is an ongoing process.

 ## 4. Conclusion

-In this project use time series data to build a model that predicts taxi demand per hour per location.
+In this project I use time series data to build a model that predicts taxi demand per hour per location.

 The dataset used was quite large and relatively clean.
-I spend some time on feature transformations in preparing the data for modeling.
+I spend a good time on feature transformations in preparing the data for modeling.

-I built 3 baseline models 2 of which used no machine learning algorithms but logic based on data exploration.
-The based performing baseline model was xgboost.
+I built 7 models in total.
+The based performing model was LightGBM with hyper parameter tuning.

-I used mean absolute error to evaluate model performance, I will explore other evaluation metrices in the future.
+I used mean absolute error to evaluate model performance.

 ## 5. Next steps